ronalking182/Kingscode/posts/command-line-basic.md

 &nbsp;

-- `clear` to clear the terminal
+-`clear` to clear the terminal

-- tab to autocomplete the line
+-tab to autocomplete the line

-- ↑ and ↓  to cycle through previous commands
+-↑ and ↓  to cycle through previous commands